Six killed and dozens injured as car crashes into carnival crowd in Belgium

 Belgium carnival: Six killed and dozens injured as car crashes into crowd at high speed

+More than 100 people were gathered on Sunday morning in in Strepy-Bracquegnies when tragedy struck

-A car crashed into carnival revelers killing at least six people and seriously injuring 20 in a small town in southern Belgium, according to local reports.
+A car has crashed into carnival revelers killing at least six people and seriously injuring 20 in a small town in southern Belgium.

-Crowds of some 150 people were gathered at dawn Sunday for the annual folklore parade in Strepy-Bracquegnies, some 30 miles south of Brussels.
+Crowds of around 150 people were gathered at dawn Sunday for the annual folklore parade in Strepy-Bracquegnies, some 30 miles south of Brussels.

-“A car drove from the back at high speed,” Mayor Jacques Gobert told RTBF.
+“A car drove from the back at high speed,” Mayor Jacques Gobert told Belgian broadcaster RTBF.

 “And we have a few dozen injured and unfortunately several people who are killed.”

-After speeding into the crowd, the driver attempted to drive off but was intercepted by police.
+After speeding into the crowd, the vehicle attempted to drive off but was intercepted by police.

-Media reports said the crash may have been caused by a car chased by police.
+Local media reports said the crash may have involved a car being chased by police.

+A local sports hall has been turned into an emergency centre for medical and police support.

+Interior Minister Annelies Verlinden expressed her sympathies with the families of the victims, and said the situation was being closely monitored.

 Register for free to continue reading